 Knife crime incidents hit record level

-Police-recorded offences involving a knife or sharp instrument rose to 45,627 for the year to December, figures released by the Office for National Statistics (ONS) on Thursday showed.
+Police-recorded offences involving a knife or sharp instrument rose to 46,265 for the year to March, according to figures released by the Office for National Statistics (ONS) on Friday.

-This was 49% higher than when comparable recording began in 2011 and the highest number on record, according to the data.
+This was 51% higher than when data of this kind was first collected in 2011 and is the highest number on record, the report said.

 The number of such offences rose 7% in London, but dropped 10% in West Yorkshire and remained the same in the West Midlands – the three areas of the country with the highest rate per 100,000 population.

 The report said: “Knife or sharp instrument offences continue to be concentrated in metropolitan areas across England and Wales, with around a third (34%) of all offences recorded by the police in London.”

 The highest rate was also seen in London, with 179 offences per 100,000 population.